 Why Psychosomatic Therapy?

 Psychosomatic Therapy is typically accessed to explore and understand metaphysical causes to injuries, illnesses, dis-ease, mental and physical conditions & somatic and trauma related issues.
-Through a comprehensive assessment of the mind-body. attention is bought to the tension, the specific areas of the body that are presenting with underlying issues of stress, tension, dis-ease, and psychosomatic discomfort.
+Through a comprehensive assessment of the mind-body, attention is bought to the issues in the tissues, the specific areas of the body that are presenting with underlying issues of stress, tension, dis-ease, and psychosomatic discomfort.

 How is Psychosomatic Therapy delivered?

 Treatment can be offered in various ways, and all can be offered separately or in combination by choice of client:

 Therapy from a Psychology and Psychosomatic framework

 Hands on trigger point emotional release body work, see 'Emotional Release Bodywork' tab.